What is red yeast rice?

-Other uses not proven with research have included: lowering cholesterol levels in people with diabetes or liver disease; improving blood circulation; and treating diarrhea, indigestion, or other stomach problems.
+Other uses not proven with research have included: lowering cholesterol and blood sugar levels in people with diabetes, improving blood circulation, lowering liver enzymes associated with liver damage, and treating diarrhea, indigestion, or other stomach problems.

 It is not certain whether red yeast rice is effective in treating any medical condition.
 Medicinal use of this product has not been approved by the FDA.
 Red yeast rice should not be used in place of medication prescribed for you by your doctor.